dotEthan/dotEthan.github.io/README.md

 I forgot to check [caniuse.com](https://caniuse.com/) for CSS Grid and originally used it along with Flexbox in the layout.

-The auto importing of images was built specifically with Grid in mind so I removed it on some older browsers.
+The auto importing of images for the main page gallery was built specifically with Grid in mind so I removed it on some older browsers.

 ## What Lessons Were Learned